Huthwaite International 10 May 2023 3 min read

 2. Seek trades that are high-value but low cost

-In crafting inventive agreements during client negotiations, the objective is to identify areas where you can obtain high-value gains for yourself, while the associated cost to the other party remains comparatively lower.
+In crafting inventive agreements during client negotiations, the objective is to identify areas where you can obtain high-value gains for yourself.
+At the same time, the associated cost to the other party remains comparatively lower.

 For example, a software company is selling a newly developed product.
-Their customer is a small business who would benefit from extended payment terms to help with cashflow.
+Their customer is a small business that would benefit from extended payment terms to help with cash flow.
 The software company could seek to negotiate a case study for their new product in exchange for more flexible payment terms.

 Finding issues that have no (or low) cost to you, but have a real value to the other party, can really help you to get movement on the issues that are important, since you are in an excellent position to trade them against the things you want, without incurring real issues.